2021 Fantasy Football 12-Team Half-PPR Mock Draft

 Half-PPR Mock Draft: 12 Teams, 9th Pick

 Not only did Adams miss two games in 2020, but he has missed multiple games in three of his past four seasons.
 Even so, the seven-year veteran led the NFL in receiving touchdowns (18) and yards per game (98.1) and also set a career high in receptions (115).
 With double-digit touchdowns in four of five seasons, Adams has a total of 58 scores in 71 games over that span.
-With Aaron Rodgers still playing at an MVP level, Adams is the clear choice to be drafted as fantasy's WR1 (as long as Rodgers is under center for the Packers) in 2021.
+With Aaron Rodgers still playing at an MVP level, Adams moves back into the WR1 spot with the Rodgers drama behind us.

 2.04 - Austin Ekeler, RB, Los Angeles Chargers

 Missing a significant chunk of time due to injury and playing at less than 100 percent when returning to the field, Ekeler averaged 5.5 yards per touch and scored only three touchdowns, both of which were career lows.
-Especially given his immense upside as a receiver, Ekeler is a top-12 running back when healthy.
+With Joe Lombardi coming over from New Orleans to run the offense, Ekeler's immense receiving upside makes him a top-10 back across all formats and an upside second-round pick here.

 4.04 - Robert Woods, WR, Los Angeles Rams